saranraj79/Java-Basic-Projects/README.md

 # Java-Basic-Projects
-Using Arrays and OOPs concept
+Using loops, Arrays and OOPs concept